urbit/azimuth/README.md

 # The Urbit Constitution

-An Urbit PKI on the Ethereum blockchain.
+The Urbit PKI on the Ethereum blockchain.

-@TODO link to fora post here.
+This is currently a work in progress.
+Feel free to poke around and open issues or ask questions.
+The [Urbit fora](https://urbit.org/fora) is also a good place for open-ended discussion related to this repo.

 ## Dependencies